 SSC CGL Cut-Offs for Income Tax Officer

-The cut-off marks in SSC CGL vary every year based on the number of vacancies, difficulty level of the exam, and candidate performance.
+The cut-off marks in SSC CGL vary every year based on the number of vacancies, the difficulty level of the exam, and candidate performance.
 Since the Income Tax Inspector post is among the top preference jobs, the cut-off is generally high, especially in the Tier I + Tier II combined score.

 | Year | Category | Final Cut-Off (Out of 800) |